neondatabase/website/content/docs/guides/read-replica-guide.md

 ## Manage read replicas using the Neon API

-The following examples demonstrate how to create and delete a read-only compute endpoints using the Neon API.
+The following examples demonstrate creating and deleting read-only compute endpoints using the Neon API.
 The Neon API also supports get, list, edit, start, and suspend API methods.
 For information about those methods, refer to the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

 <Admonition type="note">
-The API examples that follow may not show all of the user-configurable request body attributes that are available to you.
-To view all attributes, refer to method's request body schema in the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+The API examples that follow only show some of the user-configurable request body attributes that are available to you.
+To view all attributes, refer to the method's request body schema in the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 </Admonition>

 ### Prerequisites